 The annual Norway Constitution Day Celebrations in Kirkwall celebrate the close ties between Orkney and Norway with a service and concert in St Magnus Cathedral and a parade through the street.
 Come and see the Norwegian visitors in their traditional outfits.

 The Orkney Folk Festival began in 1983 and is now regarded as one of the best and friendliest festivals in Scotland.
 Based in its spiritual home of Stromness, there are also events elsewhere in the islands.
-Whether you enjoy a lively toe-tapping pub session or an energetic ‘stomp’ – Orkney Folk Festival attracts visitors and a stellar line-up of artists from all over the world – so make sure you book your tickets in good time!
+Whether you enjoy a lively toe-tapping pub session or an energetic ‘stomp’ – Orkney Folk Festival attracts visitors and a stellar line-up of artists from all over the world!

 The St Magnus International Festival is a celebration of the arts which brings international orchestras, recitalists, theatre, dance and literature to the Orkney Islands for six days around midsummer and is renowned for its unique blend of world-class performance and community participation.